Will Peace With Ethiopia Usher In a Political Opening in Eritrea?

 The past few months have been a time of profound change for Eritrea, even if those changes are not the sort that grab international headlines.

 Much has been written about the significance of this breakthrough for the world beyond Eritrea’s borders.
 Afwerki, whose whereabouts had often been uncertain for long stretches even within his own country, was newly visible on the international stage, jetting across the Horn of Africa region for trips to Somalia and Djibouti.
 The role of Saudi Arabia and the United Arab Emirates in facilitating the peace deal invited discussion of what it might mean for regional politics and stability.

 Less attention has been paid to what the peace deal means for ordinary Eritreans.
 A number of commentators have argued that, in contrast to Ethiopia, where the pace of recent reforms has been described as nothing short of breathtaking, nothing much has changed in Eritrea.
-While the peace deal might have ushered in change in the economic realm, there are few signs of a political opening that many Eritreans dearly hope for.
+While the peace deal might have ushered in change to the Eritrean economy, there are few signs of a political opening that many Eritreans dearly hope for.

 Beneath An Intact Status Quo, Profound Change